Bank Muscat: Operations

-The international operations consist of a branch each in Riyadh, Saudi Arabia and & Kuwait and & representative offices in Dubai, UAE and & Bahrain representative offices in Manama, Bahrain and Muharraq, Bahrain and & Al Hidd, Bahrain and & Hamad Town, Bahrain Riffa, Bahrain and & Isa Town, Bahrain and & Sitra, Bahrain and & Arad, Bahrain and & Bahrian International Airport, Muharraq, Bahrain and & Muharraq Island, Bahrain and & Diyar Al Muharraq, Bahrain and & Muharraq Governorate, Bahrain and & Capital Governorate, Bahrain and & Southern Governorate, Bahrain and & Northern Governorate, Bahrain and & Singapore.
-The Bank has whole ownership of Muscat Capital, a brokerage and investment banking entity in Saudi Arabia, and a 11.8% stake in Silkbank in Pakistan.
+The international operations consist of a branch each in Riyadh, Saudi Arabia and Kuwait and representative offices in Dubai, UAE and Singapore.
+The Bank has whole ownership of Muscat Capital, a brokerage and investment banking entity in Saudi Arabia, and an 11.8% stake in Silkbank in Pakistan.

 Recognition

-Bank Muscat was voted the ‘Best Bank in Oman’ for seven years by The Banker, FT London; nine years in a row by Global Finance and Euromoney.
-Bank Muscat is the recipient of the Hewitt recognition as the Middle East’s Best Employer 2009.
+Bank Muscat was voted the ‘Best Bank in Oman’ for seven years by The Banker, FT London nine years in a row by Global Finance and Euromoney.
+Bank Muscat is the recipient of the Hewitt recognition as the Middle East's Best Employer 2009.
 The Bank was declared an Investor in People (IiP) organisation in January 2007, becoming the first banking organisation in the MENA region to be awarded the global recognition.
 In 2004, Bank Muscat became the first bank in the Middle East to be completely ISO 9000:2000 certified.
+In 2022, the bank was ranked among the top 30 banks in the region by Forbes Middle East.